writethedocs/organizer-manual/docs/confs/cfp.rst

 This means you need to tell them everything important at least twice, and probably again in person.

-.. note:: Do we have a NA / EU variable?
-And City ?

 Speaker Acceptance Template
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~